How to Celebrate your Child’s Birthday in the time of COVID-19

 by: Shauna Hylenski

-These last few months it feels as if all of our favorite things have been cancelled.
-Graduations, Proms—heck, even 4th of July was cancelled.
-Birthdays continue on whether the world is in chaos or not.
+It can be tough coming up with birthday party ideas these days since many of our favorite places have limitations.
+But birthdays continue on whether the world is in chaos or not.
 For our kids, this tradition is one that we should not put off until we get a vaccine.